 Grammar is easily one of the most tedious aspects of learning a language.
 Like the troll under the bridge, we know that if we don’t succeed it’s because of the thing that lurks hidden within the language.
+But there are ways to make grammar a fun exercise.
+There are language learning games that can make studying enjoyable.

 Sprint Review – 5 Minute Sessions

-Sprints are meant to make you think as quickly as possible, delving further into a single aspect – in this case a specific grammar element.
-Five minute intervals work well here because usually it is enough time to reach a goal without feeling like you are getting into obscure territory.
+Sprints are meant to make you think as quickly as possible, delving further into a single aspect – in this case, a specific grammar element.
+Five-minute intervals work well here because usually, it is enough time to reach a goal without feeling like you are getting into obscure territory.

 Here’s how you create your sprints.

-You need to come up with complete sentences for your list, unless you are operating with topics like time, in which case phrases are adequate.
+You need to come up with complete sentences for your list unless you are operating with topics like time, in which case phrases are adequate.

 The purpose is to help you see how to use that proposition, counting, or idea within a range of different contexts.
 For example, in English you go “to the house.”
 The direct German translation for “to” is” zu,” but if you are “zu Haus,” you are already home.
 “Noch” is the German for “to” that shows action.
 While English plays fast and loose with accusative and dative prepositions, German is much more structured, requiring actions to use one for “to” for action and another for inaction.